Medically Reviewed By

 What are the side effects of Keytruda?

 Side effects of Keytruda may include fatigue, muscle pain, diarrhea, cough, rash, fever, decreased appetite, itching, shortness of breath, constipation, bone pain, joint pain, abdominal pain, nausea and low levels of thyroid hormone.
-If your side effects become more severe, consult your doctor.
+If you experience any now or worsening side effects, contact your doctor immediately.

 Sources & Author